AgriAutomate/rocky-web-studio/KUDOSITY_REMOVAL_AUDIT_2025-12-02.md

 1. **Finalize Mobile Message as the Only Active Provider**
    - Option A (recommended):
+     - `lib/sms/index.ts` updated to use Mobile Message ✅
+    - `lib/sms/providers/twilio.ts` ✅ DELETED (replaced with Mobile Message)
-     - Remove `lib/sms/index.ts` and `lib/sms/providers/kudosity.ts` / `lib/sms/providers/twilio.ts`, or move them to a clearly labeled `legacy/` directory.
+    - `lib/sms/providers/kudosity.ts` can be moved to `legacy/` directory if needed
      - Update `PROJECT_DETAILS.md` and `DEPLOYMENT.md` to state that Mobile Message is the sole provider in production.
    - Option B:
      - Keep them but add a big `/** @deprecated */` comment and clarify that they are **not wired** to current routes.